Way back in 1960s Leicestershire, husband and wife team Trevor and Valerie Storer started making pies.

 Selling their signature Steak & Kidney pie to pubs, fish and chip shops, and locals, the Storers’ pie popularity picked up quickly, and they soon dreamt up new recipes to keep their happy customers coming back for more.

 As the couple’s little bakery continued to grow, it came time for a new name – something that would reflect their deliciously hearty pies and their friendly, close-knit company.
-That’s how the Storers’ Handmade Pie Company became Pukka, a fun and fashionable Hindi-derived word for all things genuinely, properly good.
+That’s how the Storers’ Homemade Pies became Pukka, a fun and fashionable Hindi-derived word for all things genuinely, properly good.

 Pukka’s still an Independent family company today.
 We’re just a little bigger, that’s all!